Contact Sober Nation's Sponsored Hotline

 Acamprosate

-Is Medication-Assisted Treatment Right For You?
+Is Medication Assisted Treatment Right For You?

-While there are no specific guidelines for those who can partake in MAT, when deciding if MAT is a path you may want to consider the following:
+When deciding if MAT is a path you may want to consider the following:

 • The severity of your substance abuse disorder, the duration of time that you’ve been in active addiction, and what substance you’re currently addicted to.